Summary

 - 2.2 Dorso-Ventral (DV): The ray enters through the dorsal region and exits through the ventral.
 Indicated when the VD position is not clinically viable.

-3. Special Projections in Extremities
+3. Special Projections in Limbs

 In distal structures such as metacarpals and metatarsals, especially in equines, the following are used: Dorso-Palmar (DP), Palmo-Dorsal (PD), Dorso-Plantar (D-Pl), and Planto-Dorsal (Pl-D).
 These projections allow for the evaluation of cortical integrity, joint spaces, and the presence of osteolytic or proliferative lesions.